-Spanish and Chinese personal statement
+Spanish and Chinese Personal Statement Example

 My passion for Modern Foreign Languages is what drives me to pursue a degree in Chinese and Spanish; my fascination and curiosity to explore the cultures of not only China and East Asia, but also of the Hispanic world, motivate me to learn and discover the languages of these regions.
 I am a strong believer of the philosophy that you live another life for each language you speak; the ability to communicate in additional languages gives you the ability to explore different worlds in great depths.